mmrmaximuzz/epoll-chat-simple/README.md

 # epoll-chat-simple

-Simple chat written in C++ using epoll on raw tcp sockets
+Simple chat written in C++ using epoll on plain TCP sockets